-Need registration with an SSIP SSIP Member Schemes?The following information is provided to answer some of the questions suppliers* ask about Safety Schemes in Procurement (SSIP) Ltd and how registration with our member schemes will work for them.
-Please click on any of the logos below for further information or to commence the application process with our Registered Members.
-For Trade Body Members of Certification Body Members please refer to our Forum Member page.
+Need an 'SSIP' Certificate / registration with an SSIP Member Scheme?The following information is provided to answer some of the questions suppliers* ask about Safety Schemes in Procurement (SSIP) Ltd and how registration with our member schemes will work for them.
+Please click on any of the logos below for further information or to commence the application process with our Registered Members, Trade Body Members or Certification Body Members or alternatively please refer to our Forum Member page.

 *Supplier – any business or individual who is offering to provide a service or services to a buyer.

 Guidance on registration with SSIP Member Schemes